 When customers are not happy at what they're being sold, they usually switch to a rival option.
 When they can't – because too few companies offer the service they're looking for – they often club together to protest and drive a better bargain.
 And if that still doesn't work, the most entrepreneurial of them sometimes team up to create their own product.

 That, in essence, is what the Pensions Infrastructure Platform (PIP) has been trying to do over the past three years.
 Led by the UK's National Association of Pension Funds (NAPF), the structure has been created to provide the country's institutional investors with access to infrastructure on terms that suit them.
+The need arose, its proponents say, at a time when most infrastructure vehicles were modelled on their private equity cousins; the PIP has since strived to offer a lower-cost, lower-risk alternative arguably better suited to pensions' liability-matching constraints.

 What the PIP has achieved over the last 12 months is notable.
 It has continued to collect money for its PPP Equity PIP vehicle, with about £450 million raised to date and a final close – on the fund's hard cap of £600 million – expected by the end of September.
 Importantly, the Dalmore Capital-managed fund has not struggled to spend the cash: £255 million has already been invested in operational public-private partnerships (PPP), and another £170 million is locked in for preferred bidder positions.